studoverse/katerbase/README.md

 val book: Book? = col.findOne(Book::author equal "Tolkien", Book::yearPublished lowerEquals 1940)
 ```

-Check out the Katerbase [read operations](#read-operations) and [write operation](#write-operations) sections for all supported MongoDB operations and examples.
+Check out the Katerbase [read operations](#read-operations) and [write operations](#write-operations) sections for all supported MongoDB operations and examples.

 ### Database Setup

-Katerbase supports multiple MongoDB databases.
-Each database is defined in code.
-By creating a MongoDatabase object, the connection URI must be specified along with the collection definitions:
+A MongoDB database with all its collections is defined in code.
+When creating a Katerbase MongoDatabase object, the connection URI must be specified along with the collection definitions:
 ```kotlin
 var database = object : MongoDatabase("mongodb://localhost:27017/moviesDatabase") {
   override fun getCollections(): Map<out KClass<out MongoMainEntry>, String> = mapOf(